The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 Taking spore probiotics alongside “conventional” probiotics like Bifidobacteria can be an excellent one-two punch.
 The most popular is Megaspore, it is by far the favorite supplement taken by my clients.
 I also use SporeBoost IG to introduce a different set of spore probiotic strains.
 I take it on its own or in addition to Megasporebiotic.

-Remember, the overall goal is the total GI diversity of microbes.
-The benefits of spore probiotics are too many to list, yet have clinical trials supporting the use for leaky gut, metabolic parameters, and support of probiotic diversity in the gut.
+Remember, the overall goal is total GI diversity of microbes.
+The benefits of spore probiotics are too many to list, yet have clinical trials supporting use with leaky gut, metabolic parameters, and support of probiotic diversity in the gut.

 Spore probiotics work in conjunction with Bifidobacteria and have been clinically studied to boost bifidobacteria, especially when combined with prebiotics.